viraj08957/spam_mail_MLmodel/README.md

 # spam_mail_MLmodel
-In this machine learning , user insert the email content and detect weather mail is spam or not using Logistic Regression Algorithm
+In this machine learning model , user insert the email content and detect weather mail is spam or not using Logistic Regression Algorithm

 the model is developed through following process: